-How to choose the right cable gland – tightness & flexibility in practice
+How to choose the right cable gland

-The correct cable entry determines both tightness, flexibility and serviceability.
-The choice is determined by how often you need to maintain the system, what IP requirements apply and whether the cables are routed with or without connectors.
-Here we compare modular cable entry systems – cable glands for cables but connector with cable entry system for cables with connector and brush seals but also multi-flanges and explains how different IP classes affect installation in practice.§
+The choice is governed by how often you need to maintain the system, what IP requirements apply and whether the cables are routed with or without connectors.

-Correct cable entry for tightness, flexibility and serviceability
+Explore the right cable entry for tightness, flexibility and serviceability

 Modular systems (for cables with connectors)

-- IP Rating: IP54 - IP68
+- IP class: IP54 – IP68

-- Limitation: higher cost, requires more planning.
+- Limitation: higher cost, requires more planning

 Cable entry plates & Multiflanges

-- IP Rating: IP54 - IP68
+- IP class: IP54 – IP68

-- Advantages: high density, easy installation of multiple cables.
+- Advantages: high density, easy installation of multiple cables

-- Limitation: cables must be routed without connectors.
+- Limitation: cables must be routed without connectors

-- Typical uses: panel builder, control cabinet.
+- Typical applications: panel builders and control cabinets

 Cable entries with brush seal